Australian patients can speak with their doctor regarding medicinal cannabis as a treatment option.

 Whether using medicinal cannabis in Australia or a product under another scheme, Canndeo recommends that patients and their health care professionals look to the quality of medicinal cannabis to determine that it meets minimum standards:

 - Medicinal cannabis products should be produced under Good Manufacturing Practice (GMP), under a licence issued by a national health authority (e.g. TGA in Australia).

 - The product should be issued under a scheme (such as TGO 93 in Australia) which ensures tests are in place for toxins, pesticides, heavy metals and microbial contamination.

 - Where possible, the Certificate of Analysis (CoA) for the production batch should be available for review.
 The CoA should show the concentration of cannabinoids, as well as the absence of toxins, pesticides, heavy metals, bacteria and fungi, to confirm the safety, quality and consistency of the batch.

-- The product should be accompanied with appropriate patient information (also called Consumer Medicine Information), as a leaflet inside the product box or accessible online This leaflet should include the suggested dosages, side-effects to look for, and other information that allows patients to continue an informed conversation with their health care professional.
+- The product should be accompanied with appropriate information for prescribers (Product Information) and patient information (also called Consumer Medicine Information), as a leaflet inside the product box or accessible online.
+This information should include the suggested dosages, side-effects to look for, and other information that allows patients to continue an informed conversation with their health care professional.